Robin8Put/pmes/Robin8_BlockChain_PMES_API.md

     ]
 ```

-## Error message standardization
+## Standardization of an error messages

-Standard error answer from the server has next structure:
+A standard error answer from the server has the following structure:

 ```bash
 {